 Pepper Hamilton LLP represents major national and multinational corporations, emerging businesses, foreign governments, trade associations, nonprofit organizations, entrepreneurs and individuals.
 We provide U.S. and foreign clients with the legal services necessary to structure, negotiate and document business transactions; resolve disputes through litigation, arbitration or negotiation; and comply with (and help to shape) government regulations.

 The International Practice Group is a multidisciplinary group of lawyers representing U.S. and non-U.S. corporations in a variety of practice areas.
 Our international practice has three primary components:

 We regularly render advice about:

-Through our years of working on international matters, we've developed strong relationships with legal counsel in many countries.
-We pride ourselves in working with some of the best lawyers in the jurisdiction, not just a lawyer who happens to be resident in a nearby office.
-As business operates on an increasingly global scale, we believe such relationships will be very useful and important for clients.
+Through our years of working on international matters, we have developed strong relationships with legal counsel in many countries.
+We pride ourselves on working with some of the best lawyers in the jurisdiction, not just a lawyer who happens to be resident in a nearby office.
+We are also the exclusive member firm in Pennsylvania for Lex Mundi, the world’s leading network of independent law firms with in-depth experience in 100+ countries worldwide.
+Our membership in Lex Mundi allows us to provide clients with preferred access to more than 21,000 lawyers around the world — all from a single point of contact.
+As business operates on an increasingly global scale, we believe these resources will be very useful and important for clients.

 All lawyers in the International Practice Group are experienced in representing U.S. and non-U.S. corporations in a variety of international matters.
 Many have lived and worked abroad and/or are fluent in foreign languages, and some have worked at the U.S. State Department.
 Our lawyers also are leaders in international bar and chamber of commerce organizations.